Other-Project/SI3-Citadels/CONTRIBUTING.md

 1. Always check out the `main` branch and submit pull requests against it.

-2. Create a branch of the following form: 'feature/feature_name' and check out it.
+2. Create a branch of the following form: 'feature/feature_name' and check it out.

 3. For all the commit you will make in this branch use the [GitHub commit convention](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).